fenago/postgres-course/md/Lab_1.md

 -   Using the pgAdmin GUI tool
 -   Using the `psql` query and scripting tool
 -   Changing your password securely
--   Avoiding hardcoding your password
--   Using a connection service file

 Start PostgreSQL server
 =======================